ErikHedaker/user-movable-media-downloader/docs/DEV.md

 >> This should bypass the system file restriction from attempting to run an unknown script file by double-clicking in Windows Explorer.
 >
 > #### Executing the Main.ps1 PowerShell file in the terminal, skipping the Batch file entirely.
->> Do the following steps:\
+> Do the following steps:
->> Starting from where the previous option left off, in the same terminal enter the following ``powershell -ExecutionPolicy Bypass -File .\src\main.ps1 -ProjectRoot %cd%``
+>> Starting from where the previous option left off, in the same terminal enter the following code ``powershell -ExecutionPolicy Bypass -File .\src\main.ps1 -ProjectRoot %cd%``